Koki & Associates Real Estate

 Koki Adasi and his team have been serving the real estate needs of DC, Virginia and Maryland residents for more than 10 years.
 Combining their many years of experience with positivity, enthusiasm, hard work and a love of real estate, the team provides unparalleled customer service and an exceptional client experience.

-Koki has provided real estate expertise to media outlets including CNN, NPR, HGTV, Washingtonian and the Washington Post, and serves in leadership roles for the local and national REALTOR® associations.
+Koki has provided real estate expertise to media outlets including CNN, NPR, HGTV, Washingtonian and the Washington Post, and is President-Elect for the Greater Capital Area Association of Realtors.